ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

      8980 bytes from a.b.c.d: icmp_seq=1 ttl=128 time=3.36 ms
      ```

-For more information about VMware&reg; and Jumbo Frames, see [here](https://knowledge.broadcom.com/external/article?legacyId=1003712){: external}.
+For more information, see [Jumbo Frames configuration on VMware ESXi/ESX](https://knowledge.broadcom.com/external/article?articleNumber=318937){: external}.
 {: tip}

 ### Step 2.
 Adding an uplink adapter to a virtual switch